 We recommend connecting the hub using all communication channels simultaneously: Ethernet and two SIM cards.
 The system will be protected even if one of the cellular operators has outages.
 In the app, the statuses of connection to communication channels are available at any time.

 When connecting SIM cards, set the APN and other network settings recommended by the cellular operator.
 If the network uses static IP addresses, they should also be specified in the Ethernet settings.

-Ajax security system allows you to set a security schedule for an object.
-Scenarios allow you to change the security mode for individual security groups, Night mode, or the entire system at a specified time.
+Ajax system allows you to set a security schedule for an object.
+Scenarios allow you to change the security mode for individual security groups, Night Mode, or the entire system at a specified time.

 System setup according to PD 6662:2017 requirements